 ANNA: This is my favorite Tanemura series.
 I’m glad it is getting reissued with an updated translation.

 SEAN: Speaking of omnibuses, though not ish in this case, Skip Beat! has its 8th omnibus pop up as well.

 MICHELLE: Yay, Skip Beat!
 Now if only the next standalone volume would hurry up and come out!

 SEAN: Sweet Rein comes to an end with its third volume, ending inappropriately enough in mid-summer.
 Expect more Santa and reindeer antics.

 ANNA: This was sweet and cute, if not very deep.

-MELINDA: I can’t say that I’m sad to see it go.
+MJ: I can’t say that I’m sad to see it go.
 Does that make me a grinch?